From Wikipedia - Reading time: 12 min

 The sport's popularity along the Costa del Sol in southern Spain and the Algarve in southern Portugal has exposed it to a large number of British visitors, leading to an increased popularity of the sport in the UK and a launch of the UK Padel Federation in 2011.[27]
 Padel is competing with tennis and squash, whose popularity is declining.[9]

-As of 2023, according to the Lawn Tennis Association, there were 90,000 padel players in the country, compared with 915,000 tennis players.[4]
-The Lawn Tennis Association expects 400 courts in the UK by 2023.[26]
+As of 2023, according to the Lawn Tennis Association, the sport’s governing body in the UK, there were 90,000 padel players in the country, compared with 915,000 tennis players.[3]
+By 2025, the Lawn Tennis Association said there were 1,000 padel courts open across 325 venues in the UK, up from only 68 in 2019.[28]

 As of 2022, there were 180 padel courts in the US,[3] and according to The Padel State, there are now padel clubs or courts in at least 20 U.S. states.[30]
 The A1 Padel tour is based in the US.[3]
 The US Padel Association forecasts 30,000 courts in the US by 2030.[11]

-In 2014, the Swiss Club in Singapore opened the first padel court in Singapore.[29]
+In Aug 2013, the Swiss Club in Singapore opened the first padel court in Singapore making it also the first padel court in Asia.[31]

 Since 2022-23, The Indonesian tourist island of Bali has become a padel hotspot.
 Jungle Padel is one of Bali's earliest and leading padel clubs with branches in Canggu and Ubud.
 Padel is popular for both long-term residents and increasingly among short-term visitors.